 Street lights are more complicated than you might expect.
 How you get one installed and who pays for it depends on where it is and why it’s being installed.
 Here, in brief, are some details.

-Ideally we’d like to see all of the major roads in the urban areas of the county well lit at night.
+Ideally we’d like to see all of the major County roads in the urban areas well lit at night.
 But since many of our roads were built years ago when there was less traffic and the county was a remote suburb, we still have many miles of roadway without illumination.
 New street lights are installed on major roads when:

 - The road is reconstructed as part of a voter-approved levy